 That final tweak gave the clay a nice, rich earthy red tone and helped with the fall foliage that was starting to turn at the time the image was taken.
 That completes a series of subtle, yet effective adjustments that made this image better, using nothing more than the HSL panel.

 Practice with what we have worked with today, correcting simple color errors and making subtle changes to increase an images appeal.
-If you want to take things further, over the top even, check back in for part three, where we will looks at some of the outside the box uses for the HSL panel.
+If you want to take things further, over the top even, head on over to Part 3, where we will looks at some of the outside the box uses for the HSL panel.